NiklasJonsson/gfx/notes.md

 ## Loader API

 Maybe we can allow users to create several loader - one per thread/system - and contain the resource flushing to that system.

+## WIP: Shadow coords in frag and storage buffers

+While moving the shadow coord computation to the fragment shader and wanting to use storage buffers for the backing buffer type, I noticed that there is no support for this.
+Also, there is a lot of macro code to handle the generic buffer type implementations which causes problems.

+START HERE

+1. Finish supporting storage buffers
+2. light::write_lighting_data needs to write the shadow matrices from the shadow pass
+3. Test!